 If you are interested in finding more use cases and other API providers that are excelling in their event-driven architecture, check out the API Gallery.

-Axway believes in investing in the development, expertise and support of the critical event-driven architecture world including recently acquiring Streamdata.io.
-By bringing in Streamdata.io into the Axway family we add capabilities to AMPLIFY that will support our customers in their digital transformation journey and adoption.
+Axway recently acquired Streamdata.io, adding capabilities to AMPLIFY that will support customers in their digital transformation journey and adoption.
 The addition of event-driven API support coupled with Axway microservices and service mesh will advance our customers capabilities and help them reach their goals of truly operating event-driven architecture so they can provide their clients’ real-time data efficiently.